altcha-org/wordpress-plugin/readme.txt

 Note: The Spam Filter requires ALTCHA’s SaaS.
 [Create an API Key](https://altcha.org/docs/api/api_keys/) to access it.

 == Installation ==

+Download, install and activate `ALTCHA Spam Protection`.

+To use the Spam Filter, [create an API Key](https://altcha.org/docs/api/api_keys/) and configure it in the Settings.

+Alternatively, install the plugin manually:

+1. Download the `.zip` from the [Releases](https://github.com/altcha-org/wordpress-plugin/releases).
-1. Upload `altcha` folder to the `/wp-content/plugins/` directory
+2. Upload `altcha` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Review the settings and enable the your integrations
+4. Review the settings and enable the your integrations

 == REST API ==